Usamamajid13/artistic_ui/README.md

 # Artistic UI

 Artistic UI package lets you create different types of buttons and containers with your choice of functionalities.
+You can create one text container using CustomButton and 2 Text widgets button using CustomButtonDoubleText...

 ## Installation